julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 * Communicate early and clearly.
 Sometimes, just formulating a problem for a discord message or github issue leads to the solution.
-* Automated (integration) tests are key to solving difficult problems: the ability to continously verify everything still works as expected enabled sweeping refactors that ultimately pushed this project from good to great (IMHO).
+* Automated (integration) tests are key to solving difficult problems: the ability to continuously verify everything still works as expected enabled sweeping refactors that ultimately pushed this project from good to great (IMHO).
 * Documentation is not a nice-to-have, but a requirement.
 Documentation is also for the writer, not just the reader.
 For me personally, it uncovered rough edges and code that I had simply forgotten to update or remove in a previous refactor.
 It makes it (sometimes painfully) obvious how (re-)usable an abstraction or piece of code _really_ is.